shillerben/Stock-Standard-Deviation-Calc/README.md

 2. Plug your iOS device into your computer and select it as the target device for the project
   * Or select an emulator as the target device
 3. Launch the app on your device or emulator
-  * Note: it may take a while to install on the device
+  * Note: Be sure to use a valid Apple ID account to sign the project.
+It may take a while to install on the device

 ## Usage
 1. Enter the underlying's price and implied volatility, as well as the days to expiration, in the specified boxes